2020 Ultimate Guide to Blended Learning

 “You can take things from a PDF and from the web and annotate on top of it.
 You don’t even need a pen – you can use your fingers.
 The clarity is excellent, the colour is sensational and the kids love it.
 It’s also bright enough to be used in full daylight.”

-Example 3: Blended Learning At University West of England (UWE)
+Example 3: Blended Learning at the University of the West of England (UWE)

 “In our healthcare science course, learning takes place through a unique combination of study weeks, workplace training, and specifically tailored and interactive online learning resources and live remote lectures.